 The Chasidic thought attempts to reconcile these opposite opinions suggesting that both opinions are correct—the world was created in Nisan in thought, whereas in deed, it was created in Tishrei.
-The problem with this approach is that for halakhic (Jewish ritual law) purposes of calculating Jewish calendar, the planets are deemed to have commenced their heavenly orbits in Nisan, not in Tishrei!
+The problem with this approach is that for halakhic (Jewish ritual law) purposes of calculating the Jewish calendar, the planets are deemed to have commenced their heavenly orbits in Nisan, not in Tishrei!
 How could planets that haven’t yet been actually created, start their orbital movements in Nisan?!

-This can be explained by using the approach I suggested in my post Two Beginnings and, earlier, in my articles “Towards Reconciliation of Biblical and Cosmological Ages of the Universe” and “On the Age of the Universe in the Many-Worlds Interpretation of Quantum Mechanics”.
-The gist of this approach is that when the world was first created during the Big Bang some 13.78 billion years ago, the world existed in a proto-physical state as a quantum wavefunction.
-The universal wavefunction continued to evolve for billions of years until first human observers, Adam and Eve, collapsed the wavefunction and brought the world into a tangible physical existence as we know it today.
+This can be explained by using the approach I suggested in my essay “Two Beginnings” and, earlier, in my articles “Towards Reconciliation of Biblical and Cosmological Ages of the Universe” and “On the Age of the Universe in the Many-Worlds Interpretation of Quantum Mechanics”.
+The gist of this approach is that when the world was first created during the Big Bang some 13.78 billion years ago, the world existed in a proto-physical state as a distribution of probabilities expressed as the universal quantum wavefunction.
+The universal wavefunction continued to evolve for billions of years until the first human observers, Adam and Eve, collapsed the wavefunction and brought the world into tangible physical existence as we know it today.